Azure-Samples/contoso-chat/README.md

 - Create Azure Open AI connection named `aoai-connection`.
 [Follow the instructions here to setup the Azure Open AI connection](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/connections-add?tabs=azure-openai#create-a-new-connection)

 ### 2. Create the local connections
-To simplify the local connection creation use the notebook `create-connections.ipynb` under the `connections` folder.
+To simplify the local connection creation, use the notebook `create-connections.ipynb` under the `connections` folder.
 This notebook will create the local connections with the naming above.
 Be sure to update the endpoints and keys in the notebook to create the connections to the resources created in Azure.
 If you prefer to create the connection mannually, [follow the instructions here](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html).

 ## Building a prompt flow